• Skip to primary navigation

 During testing, I tried releasing the pressure immediately – I found that the quinoa wasn’t fully cooked and there was still a decent amount of liquid left that was not absorbed into the quinoa.

 Two photos; Left- Pouring water over uncooked quinoa inside the Instant Pot.
 Right- Instant pot set to pressure cook for one minute.Instant pot with quinoa seen from above, uncooked and ready to be plugged in.
-After the float valve has gone down, remove the lid and fluff your quinoa.
-GOOD AS GOLD.

 That’s basically it.
 The whole process takes just over 20 minutes, including the time for the Instant Pot to get up to pressure after sealing.
 You can now use this quinoa in any recipe you like, including any of the following: